 HECM vs HELOC Comparison: Features & Decision Guide by ARLO™

-One option that some homeowners could benefit from is switching to a reverse mortgage, or more specifically, a Home Equity Conversion Mortgage Line of Credit (HECM LOC) instead.
-To do this, the HELOC borrower would refinance the existing loan into his or her forward mortgage, and then would take out the reverse mortgage as a new loan.
+Some homeowners could benefit from switching to a reverse mortgage or, more specifically, a Home Equity Conversion Mortgage Line of Credit (HECM LOC) instead.
+To do this, the HELOC borrower would refinance the existing loan into their forward mortgage and then take out the reverse mortgage as a new loan.

-A HECM line of credit is a specific type of reverse mortgage, available to homeowners 62 and older, that is similar to a HELOC in the way that it taps into the equity a homeowner has built up in his or her home and allows the homeowner to take out funds.
+A HECM line of credit is a type of reverse mortgage, available to homeowners 62 and older, that is similar to a HELOC in that it taps into the equity a homeowner has built up in their home and allows the homeowner to take out funds.

 Differences between a HECM and a HELOC

 A potential HELOC reset is a real concern for many Americans.
-Of more than 800 homeowners who were surveyed between Aug.
+Of more than 800 homeowners surveyed by TD Bank between Aug.
 29 and Sept.
-5, 2016 by TD Bank, 43% will be affected by a reset in the coming years, according to the bank’s HELOC Reset Measure.
+5, 2016, 43% will be affected by a reset in the coming years, according to the bank’s HELOC Reset Measure.

-Even more shocking is that 19% of those homeowners didn’t understand that a HELOC reset will increase their monthly payments.
-And 34% actually think that their monthly payment will be reduced with a reset.
+Even more shocking is that 19% of those homeowners didn’t understand that a HELOC reset would increase their monthly payments.
+And 34% think their monthly payment will be reduced with a reset.

-Under typical HELOC terms, when a homeowner takes out a HELOC, they usually are allowed to draw on it for 10 years and make payments each month that apply to the interest.
+Under typical HELOC terms, when a homeowner takes out a HELOC, they are usually allowed to draw on it for 10 years and make monthly payments that apply to the interest.

-But after the draw period ends, borrowers have to pay back the principal as well as the interest.
-The 10 years for many HELOC borrowers is coming to an end because there was a surge in HELOCs during the recession between 2005 and 2008, meaning there is a period of high reset activity between 2015 and 2018.
+But after the draw period ends, borrowers must repay the principal and the interest.
+The 10 years for many HELOC borrowers is ending because there was a surge in HELOCs during the recession between 2005 and 2008, meaning there is a high reset activity between 2015 and 2018.

 HECM vs. HELOC Comparison

-When comparing a HECM to a HELOC, there are a few major differences between the two.
+A few significant differences are when comparing a HECM to a HELOC.
 HECM LOCs require the borrower to be at least 62 years old to apply.
 The line of credit in a HECM LOC remains open and can’t be frozen or canceled by the lender, and the loan is insured by the Federal Housing Administration (FHA).

 But a HECM LOC is much more reliable.
-It remains open as long as the borrower lives in the home and follows all of the terms of the loan.
-But one of the biggest, and little known benefits of a HECM LOC is that it has the potential to grow significantly over the life of the loan as well, which some homeowners see as a huge advantage.
+It remains open as long as the borrower lives in the home and follows all loan terms.
+But one of the biggest and little-known benefits of a HECM LOC is that it can grow significantly over the life of the loan, which some homeowners see as a huge advantage.

 The strategy of taking out a HECM LOC earlier than needed can benefit in the long run if a homeowner waits to tap into it for five or even 10 or more years.